-So, if you created a page marketing an SEO checklist for sale, the chances of it ranking are very low.
+So, if you created a page marketing an SEO checklist for sale, the chances of it getting ranked are very low.

 - Gain more from the questions people ask on Google

-What if someone types “SEO” in search bar of Google.
+What if someone types “SEO” in the search bar of Google.

 You can easily see what Google suggests in regard to the term “SEO” just below the first page.
 These suggestions are in the form of questions related to the searched term.
 From this, you can determine what elements you should use to make your page rank better.

-- Choose a realist goal for the chosen keyword
+- Choose a realistic goal for the chosen keyword

 Don’t jump the bandwagon but be realistic.
 Always set an achievable target for your SEO efforts.
 Though no keyword is really unachievable. there are some impossible to crack, particularly if you’re competing with established pages.